nav9/duplicateFileFinder/README.md

 These are mentioned in the code for now.

 # Additional info
-* The project was created with LiClipse using Python3.
+* The project was created with LiClipse (not Eclipse.
+LiClipse is a nice IDE that has PyDev and supports refactoring and auto-complete for Python) in Python3.
 * The GUI library used is PySimpleGUI.